Uberi/MotionTracking/README.md

     * Select only empty objects.
 * `Motion Tracking constraint to be converted not found`: one of the selected objects was missing the Follow Track constraint that makes it follow the track.
     * Ensure each object has a Follow Track constraint.
+    * Ensure the objects are empties created from motion tracks.
 * `Movie clip to use tracking data from isn't set`: one of the selected objects' Follow Track constraint did not have its Clip property set.
     * Check the Follow Track constraint settings for each object to ensure the Clip property is set.
+    * Ensure the objects are empties created from motion tracks.
 * `Tracked object not found`: one of the selected objects' Follow Track constraint did not have a correctly associated track.
     * Check the Follow Track constraint settings for each object to ensure the Track property is set.
+    * Ensure the objects are empties created from motion tracks.
 * `At least 2 cameras need to be available`: the selected empties must represent views from two or more cameras, but only represented 0 or 1.
     * Select empties representing views from more than 1 camera.
+    * Select more than 1 empty.
 * `Lines are too close to parallel`: the rays shot from the two cameras to their associated Empty objects are parallel.
     * Shoot the footage from cameras at a larger angle apart.
+    * Select only one empty per camera.